wsldl-pg/ArchW-docs/Known-issues.md

 #### WSL2 (Forked distribution)
 You can use [ArchWSL2](https://github.com/yuk7/ArchWSL2)

-It contains a systemd hack script which can start systemd by default.
+It contains a systemd hack scripts which can start systemd by default.